anasm23/EmployeeDatabase/README.md

 <img src="assets/employeedb.gif">

 ## Description
-Node command line application utelizing inquirer and mysql npm packages to update, view, and populate an employee database.
+Node command line application utilizing inquirer and mysql npm packages to update, view, and populate an employee database.
 Database was created with a SQL Schema then populated with a seed file.
 Created asynchronous inquirer prompt to view and add employee information, new departments and new roles.